 Cannabis retail is already thin-margin.
 Most shops operate at 15-18 percent gross margins.
 The pressure to increase transaction value is real.
 Budtender judgment gets expensive when it cuts into AOV.

-An AI system that increases transaction value by 18 percent?
-That's the difference between a struggling shop and a viable one.
+An AI system that increases transaction value can look like the difference between a struggling shop and a viable one.
 The math is simple.
 The consequences are complicated.

-Compliance violations in cannabis carry fines of $10,000 to $100,000 per incident in most states.
-Some states can pull licenses entirely for repeated infractions.
+Compliance violations in cannabis can lead to fines, license discipline, forced corrective action, or platform restrictions.
 But the ROI on AI recommendations is immediate.
 The compliance risk is statistical.
 It's a bet that your volume and speed will outrun enforcement.

 Usually, it works.
 Until it doesn't.